perryiv/usul/ReadMe.md

     cmake --build .
     ./bin/usul_test

-### Optional

-If you have a recent version of [Node.js](https://nodejs.org/) and `npm` you can do this:

-    cd usul
-    npm install
-    npm run config
-    npm run build
-    npm run test

-If you want to automatically recompile when the source code changes, do this:

-    npm run watch

 ### Errors

 When this library encounters an error inside a destructor it writes information to stderr.
-When it encounters an error anywhere else it throws a standard exception.
+When it encounters an error (just about) anywhere else it throws a standard exception.

 This seems to be a good balance between flexibility when handling errors, and keeping the various source files decoupled, especially the header-only